didierkrux/blockchain-programming/README.md

-# Solidity
+# Smart Contract Programming & DApps

-Learning how to program in Solidity with https://coding.ivanontech.com
+Learning how to program Smart Contracts and build DApps on #Ethereum, #EOS & #NEM with https://coding.ivanontech.com